2020 Sidewalk Replacement Program Update

 - Settled: Lowered sidewalk slabs that can hold water due to compaction of soil underneath, must be greater than 1 1/2"

-If you would like the City’s contractor to make the necessary repairs to your sidewalk, please sign and return the notice that was sent by mail before the deadline date listed on the notification.
+If your sidewalk has been marked with GREEN paint, you will receive a notification in the mail prior to the work being scheduled with our contractor.
+If you would like the City’s contractor to make the necessary repairs to your sidewalk, please sign and return the notice before deadline date listed on the notification.
 This will automatically put you on the contractor’s repair list.
-The cost will be the same as explained on the
+The cost will be the same as explained on the notification.

 Yes, you can hire the City’s contractor for additional private work by having your own contract or